frame11/VAPy/README.md

 ##Vapp - Voat Application Framework

 The Vapp framework attempt to make it easy for people to make simple Voat applications.
 More importantly, Vapp is designed to create Voat applications by combining multiple smaller Vapp applications into a single application.
-Vapp applicaitons are intended to be usable with the bare minimum of user configuration while at the same tiime offering the ability for users to fine tune as many aspects of application behavior as possible without having to actually change
+Vapp applicaitons are intended to be usable with the bare minimum of user configuration while at the same tiime offering the ability for users to fine tune as many aspects of application behavior as possible without having to make and changes to the code.
+This allows (in theory) for Vapp apps to come with decent unit test coverage that will remain functional after user setup.

 Vapp applicaitons use [SQLite3](https://www.sqlite.org/) for local data persistence.